-Two girls pass a note back in forth calling another girl a very naughty name.
-If you think this happened at school, well, you’d be pretty close.
-It happened between two Broward County school board members on the dais at a public meeting.
+Two girls pass a note back in forth, calling another girl a very naughty name.
+If you think this happened at school, you’d be close.
+It occurred between two Broward County school board members on the dais at a public meeting.

-Back in 2013, Buddy Nevins with Broward Beat reported the incident, but didn’t reveal the names of the two school board members that were passing the note.
+Back in 2013, Buddy Nevins with Broward Beat reported the incident but didn’t reveal the names of the two school board members passing the note.
 After one of them threw it in the garbage, the third school board member retrieved it because she saw them writing it.
 The note referred to her as a “selfish bitch.”

-Writer Buddy Nevins referred to them as “mean girls” in his story and wrote, “It would be funny if these women didn’t have a real job.
-Like seeing our kids get the best possible education.
-Like safeguarding our tax money.
+In his story, writer Buddy Nevins referred to them as “mean girls” and wrote, “It would be funny if these women didn’t have a real job.
+Like seeing our kids get the best possible education, like safeguarding our tax money.
 These women have to learn that every Board member is different.
-Different backgrounds, different constituents and different opinions.
+Different backgrounds, different constituents, and different opinions.
 And every Board member has the same vote.
 Every Board member deserves respect.
-Its time for the members to grow up.”
+It’s time for the members to grow up.”

-Abby Freedman was reelected in 2014 and Rosalind Osgood, who represents the eastern portion of Tamarac, Lauderhill, Lauderdale Lakes, North Lauderdale, Plantation, Sunrise is up for reelection August 30.
+Abby Freedman was reelected in 2014, and Rosalind Osgood represents the eastern portion of Tamarac, Lauderhill, Lauderdale Lakes, North Lauderdale, Plantation, and Sunrise, is up for reelection on August 30.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.